romasheck/quadratic/README.md

 # quadratic
-programma, which calculated roots of quadratic equation
+program, which calculated roots of quadratic equation